namin/lms-verify/README.md

 #### Generic Sorting
 studies functional correctness, using type classes and other staging-time abstractions to be explicit about generic requirements and parametric by default.
 Principled generative programming and verification FTW. ([code](src/test/scala/lms/verify/SortingTests.scala))

-(TODO: cleanup)
+(TODO: cleanup, use higher-order [blame](src/test/scala/lms/verify/BlameTests.scala) to fault comparator if not transitive)

 #### Linear Algebra
 studies inferring low-level loop properties and custom staging-time abstractions with domain-specific knowledge of invariants.
 Invariants can be composed, customized by staging-time logic invariants, and inferred thanks to sharing and re-using source fragment between code and logic target. ([code](src/test/scala/lms/verify/LinearAlgebraTests.scala))

-(TODO: cleanup & implement more operations, e.g. transpose)
+(TODO: cleanup, implement more operations, e.g. transpose)